openaq/ambassadors.openaq.org/src/content/engagements/signUp.md

 title: "Use OpenAQ"
 buttonText: "Sign Up"
 buttonLink: ""
-standardText: "To get started accessing and analyzing the global OpenAQ dataset, "
-highlightedText: "sign up as a new user "
 image: "@assets/images/svgs/sign-up.svg"
 ---

-of the platform.
+To get started accessing and analyzing the global OpenAQ dataset, **sign up as a new user** of the platform.